aidgncom/test/README.md

 ## Overview

-BEAT is a unified protocol project where writing and reading events coexist on the same timeline, with consistent interpretation across diverse domains and platforms (Edge, xPU, Embedded, WebAssembly, etc.).
+BEAT is a unified protocol where writing and reading events coexist on the same timeline, with consistent interpretation across diverse domains and platforms (Edge, xPU, Embedded, WebAssembly, etc.).

 Traditional data formats separate `Event → Writes → Reads` sequentially, introducing latency.
 In BEAT, `Event ~ Writes ~ Reads` flows as one.
 This is achieved through its Semantic Raw Format (SRF) structure, where a 1-byte scan eliminates the need for separate parsing or transformation.
 Additionally, it expresses human decision flow (5W1H) as a linear stream, so humans and AI can read it together like natural language.
 This goes beyond simple performance optimization.
 It enables feedback loops where AI can interpret its own events immediately upon recording and refine decisions in real time.
 These characteristics align well with Physical AI, Agentic AI, and World Models.
 They can also contribute to exploratory research into AGI and quantum computing.